 * Click here for rating key

 Mustards Grill Restaurant Review: Owner Cindy Pawlcyn’s landmark roadhouse is as emblematic of Napa Valley as the spunky plant that brightens the vineyards.
 The cozy dining room, with worn-in dark wood wainscoting and a checked marble floor gently cracked, reflects a quarter century of love.
-But the menu keeps contemporary and seasonal, and melds Asian and other exotic touches with approachable mainstays.
-Start with extra crispy, tender calamari under a haystack of sweet curry-dressed slaw and arugula; fluffy corn mash tamales spooned onto husks with creamy tomatillo-avocado salsa; or an irresistible pile of thin onion rings, intertwined like a game of Barrel of Monkeys.
-Entrées from the smoker beckon, like dark-skinned tea-infused duck with sticky rice, and just-right hanger steak with sweet onion jam.
-Cherries balance a pair of wood-roasted chipotle-rubbed quail.
-Among the comforting desserts: mile-high lemon-lime pie and pillowy rice pudding with huckleberries.
-Close proximity seating creates a buzzing community, and it’s not unusual to partake in cross-table conversation and contemplation of dishes.
-The vibe feels relaxed in a put-the-day-behind-you way.
-Impressive new-world wine list, with fine by-the-glass selections.
+But the menu keeps contemporary and seasonal, and melds Asian and Mediterranean touches with approachable mainstays.
+Start with extra crispy, tender calamari under a haystack of sweet curry slaw and arugula; fluffy corn mash tamales spooned onto husks with creamy tomatillo-avocado salsa; or an irresistible pile of thin onion rings, intertwined like Barrel of Monkeys served with house-made apple-tomato ketchup.
+Entrées from the wood oven beckon: barbecued baby-back ribs with apple-golden raisin slaw and cheddar-jalapeño corn sticks.
+Among the comforting desserts is a mile-high lemon-lime meringue tart.
+Close seating creates a buzzing community, encouraging easy cross-table conversation.
+Extensive new world wine list, with fine by-the-glass selections.